Common Childhood NCDs

 Cardiovascular Disease (CVD)

-Childhood and adolescence is a critical time for the prevention of CVD.
+Childhood and adolescence are critical opportunities for the prevention of CVD.
 Unhealthy lifestyle factors, adopted at a young age, are a leading cause of the development of preventable CVDs in later life.
-For children, the process of atherosclerosis can begin to accumulate at a young age, accelerate with exposure to modifiable risk factors, and ultimately develop into a life-threatening CVD.
-Approaches to the prevention and management of CVDs must proactively address the individual and population-level risk factors that underlie the progressive loss of cardiovascular health, leading to a substantial risk of CVD outcomes in adulthood.
+Approaches to the prevention and management of CVDs must proactively address the individual- and population-level risk factors that underlie the progressive loss of cardiovascular health, leading to a substantial risk of CVD outcomes in adulthood.

 For additional resources on childhood CVD prevention and management, please visit: